thegworld/gtx-browser/docs/configuration.md

 release builds, only a series of hashes show up in chrome://version rather than the string names of the variations, but these hashes can be turned back into string names if needed.
-This is done by consulting [the testing config][fieldtrial-config] for Chromium builds, or a Google-internal tool for Chrome builds.
+This is done by consulting [the testing config][fieldtrial-config] for GTx Browser builds, or a Google-internal tool for Chrome builds.

 *Features are the best way to add runtime conditional behavior.*